-Figure 10: Merson regions on T_6 , T_8 and T{10} , r = 9, 13, and 18, respectively.
+Figure 11: Merson regions on T_6 , T_8 and T{10} , r = 9, 13, and 18, respectively.

-The lower bound comes from the following argument: consider the board T_n divided into r "Merson regions10" as in Figure 10.
+A lower bound on S(n) can be obtained from the following argument: consider the board T_n divided into r "Merson regions11" as in Figure 11.
 The shape of a region is chosen such that when it is entirely filled with pegs, there is no way to remove a peg in the region without a move that originates inside the region.
 Each of the three corners is a region, as well as any pair of consecutive holes along the edge.
 In the interior of the board the regions must be large 7-hole hexagons.